robotology/wb-toolbox/doc/mkdocs/data/install.md

 ### Dependencies

 Install the required and the optional dependencies by following their installation instructions.
-These instructions need that `YARP` and `iDynTree` packages (and optionally `iCub`) can be found by `CMake` using `find_package`.
+These instructions need that `YARP` , `iDynTree` and `YCM` packages (and optionally `iCub`) can be found by `CMake` using `find_package`.

 ### Setup Matlab

-Make sure that you have MATLAB and Simulink are properly installed and running.
+Make sure that you have MATLAB and Simulink properly installed and running.

 `CMake` needs to find the Matlab installation folder in order to link the sources against its libraries.
-Make sure that `CMake` is able to [find your Matlab installation](https://cmake.org/cmake/help/v3.3/module/FindMatlab.html), and set the `Matlab_ROOT_DIR` environment variable if needed.
+Make sure that `CMake` is able to [find your Matlab installation](https://cmake.org/cmake/help/v3.3/module/FindMatlab.html), or manually set the `Matlab_ROOT_DIR` environment variable if needed.

 After this, check that the MEX compiler for MATLAB is properly configured and working.
 You can try compiling some of the MATLAB C code examples as described in the [mex official documentation](https://www.mathworks.com/help/matlab/ref/mex.html).